Training structure

 30h

-This course introduces students to social science research (from constructing a subject to writing a report), with an emphasis on qualitative methods.
-It consists essentially of a field survey on the general theme of managing nature in the city.
-It aims to introduce students to the social dimensions of environmental management issues, as well as to the production and processing of qualitative data in the social sciences.
-In this respect, it trains students to draw up diagnoses of environmental management situations, working on three main types of skills: (i) producing and analyzing heterogeneous data (written, oral, observational), (ii) analyzing multidimensional, complex and singular situations, (iii) conveying the complexity of these situations to an audience.
+This course introduces students to social science research (from developing a topic to writing a report), with an emphasis on qualitative methods.
+It consists mainly of field research on the general theme of nature management in cities.
+It aims to introduce students to the social dimensions of environmental management issues, as well as to the methods of producing and processing qualitative data in the social sciences.
+In this regard, it trains students to develop diagnoses of environmental management situations by working on three main types of skills: (i) Producing and analyzing heterogeneous data (written, oral, observational), (ii) Analyzing multidimensional, complex, and unique situations, (iii) Communicating the complexity of these situations to an audience.

 Agroforestry